8 Momentum equation

 \[ \begin{align} \mathbf{v}\cdot\Delta\mathbf{v} = -k^2u^2\sin\left(\mathbf{k}\cdot\mathbf{r}\right)\left(2 + \sin\left(\mathbf{k}\cdot\mathbf{r}\right)\right). \end{align} \]

 This expression takes both signs, so even in the three-dimensional case the frictional acceleration can locally produce kinetic energy.
-The work that the frictional acceleration does can be calculated locally
+For the work done by the frictional acceleration, one can write locally

 \[ \begin{align} \mathbf{v}\cdot\Delta\mathbf{v} = \sum_{i, j = 1}^3v_i\frac{\partial^2v_i}{\partial x_j^2} \end{align} \]

-note down.
-Since this expression is isotropic, further consideration can be limited to the terms with x-derivative:
+Since this expression is isotropic, one can restrict further consideration to the terms with the $x$-derivative:

 \[ \begin{align} \sum_{i = 1}^3v_i\frac{\partial^2v_i}{\partial x^2}\tag{8.75}\label{eq:fric_td_deriv_0} \end{align} \]